NotTheDr01ds/WSLTabCompletion/readme.md

 ### Installation ###

-WSLTabCompletion is published in the [PowerShell Gallery](https://www.powershellgallery.com/packages/WSLTabCompletion), although it is unlisted while in Preview.
+WSLTabCompletion is published in the [PowerShell Gallery](https://www.powershellgallery.com/packages/WSLTabCompletion).
 To install:

 ```
-Install-Module -Name WSLTabCompletion -RequiredVersion 0.8.0
+Install-Module -Name WSLTabCompletion
 ```

 Once installed, test it in a single PowerShell session with: